 Dr. Jeremiah Selvey, named the winner of The American Prize 2017 in Conducting, professional choir division, is Professor of Music and the Director of Choral Activities at Santa Monica College, where he directs the SMC Concert Chorale, SMC Chamber Choir, and the Jazz Vocal Ensemble and also teaches applied and class voice and theory.
 He is proud to serve as a role model for underrepresented queer and Hispanic people in his community.
 In addition, Jeremiah co-directs Chorosynthesis Singers, runs the nonprofit Chorosynthesis, and adjudicates for The American Prize.
 Frequently, Jeremiah clinics choirs, performs as a baritone/countertenor, and guest conducts.
 Jeremiah’s compositions have been performed on four continents, and his research on equity in rehearsal and performance, choral expressivity, and being a singing entrepreneur has been presented in Asia, Europe, and throughout the United States, including regional, national, and international conferences of the American Choral Directors Association (ACDA), College Music Society, Chorus America (CA), National Association for Music Education (NAfME), and the international Gay and Lesbian Association of Choruses Festival.
 His work is referenced in flagship journals of the ACDA, CA, and NAfME, and he is published by The Choral Scholar and the Bulletin of the Council for Research in Music Education, and is featured on two recently released Centaur Records CDs as both singer and conductor.
 Jeremiah holds a Bachelor of Music in vocal performance and advanced degrees in choral conducting from Emory University and the University of Washington.

 Dr. Moy's research focuses on the culture of singing communities and the cultivation of social capital in successful choral organizations.
 Her dissertation was an ethnographic study of the Seattle Men's Chorus (SMC), the largest gay men's chorus in the world and the largest community chorus in North America.
 Oxford University Press published her study in Together in Music: Participation, Co-Ordination, and Creativity in Ensembles.
-She also has a forthcoming book, Resurrecting Song: A Pathway Forward for the Choral Art in the Time of Pandemics to be published by Routledge.
+Routledge recently published her book, Resurrecting Song: A Pathway Forward for the Choral Art in the Time of Pandemics to be published by Routledge.
 Dr. Moy has also published articles in The Choral Journal and The Voice of Chorus America.
 She has presented at national conferences sponsored by the ACDA; College Music Society; GALA Choruses; National Association for Music Education (NAfME); College Music Society; and Society for Education, Music and Psychology Research.
 She recently presented at the Chorus America Conference as well as the National Collegiate Choral Organization Conference on fostering equity, diversity, and culture in the choral rehearsal and performance through the music of social consciousness.
 Dr. Moy has been interviewed for featured articles in The Choral Journal, The Voice of Chorus America, and Teaching Music Journal on the subjects of entrepreneurship and culture-building in the choral arts.